 HEY BEAUTIFUL, COULDN'T HELP NOTICING YOU.
 CALL ME SO WE CAN TALK.
 His phone number was scribbled at the bottom.
 She shook her head.
 "He looks like trouble," she mumbled to herself, crumbling the note and tossing it into the trash can.
 A smirk formed on her lips.

 She gathered her supplies and turned the shower on full blast, hesitating to jump in until the water warmed up.
 She lathered herself with the strawberry scented soap she brought from home, humming as she imagined her prince charming sweeping her off her feet.
-Then her thoughts drifted to Charlie.
+But her thoughts drifted to Charlie.
 She'd been friends with Charlie since Kindergarten, and now that they were older he worshipped the ground she walked on.
 Charlie was kind and thoughtful, always offering to carry her books and even asking her on a date, but she only wanted to be friends.
 She felt guilty accepting his friendship bracelet.
 It had a small diamond set in gold, along with an inscription"You have my heart Kathy WilsonC.M."
 But he'd insisted she keep it, so she made it clear they would only be friends.
 As sweet as he was, she found him a bit, well, dull.
 But the prince charming that kept appearing in her thoughts was anything but dull.
 In fact, he looked a lot like the guy from the gas station.
 Her mother would never let her go out with a guy like him.
 But her mother wouldn't have to know, would she?
 He was kind of cute, what harm would it do to call him?
 It would be rude not to, wouldn't it?

 Kathy slipped into her freshly-laundered pink pj's and jumped onto her bed, turning her attention to the trash can staring back at her.
 Glancing around as though someone was watching, she reached over the side of the bed and picked the note from the can.
 She stared at it until perspiration dampened the paper.
 "Why, I don't even know his name," she squeaked.

-Closing her eyes and taking a calming breath, she pulled on a robe and slippers, grabbing the key and a flashlight as she snuck out to the office.
+Closing her eyes and taking a calming breath, she pulled on her robe and slippers, grabbing the key and a flashlight as she snuck out to the office.
 She dialed the number.

 "Hey there," answered a sexy voice.